We're About to See the First Picture of a Black Hole

 In truth, the particles that make up the jets are not being spilled by the black hole at all, since they never fell in to begin with.
 Instead they were almost sucked in, but instead were accelerated by the violent energy in the vicinity of the hole and blasted away.
 That macro understanding of how the jets work is nothing like the much more detailed, much more precise analysis that can be done now with imagery of M87 in hand.

 The EHT is by no means finished with its black hole work.
-Three new telescopes are being brought on line—in Greenland, France and another in Arizona—and another observing run was already conducted in April 2018.
+Three new telescopes are being brought on line—in Greenland, France and another in Arizona—and a second observing run was already conducted in April 2018.
 That data is now being analyzed, too, with much more surely to come.
 Virtually all large galaxies are thought to be organized around a central black hole.
 The known universe contains anywhere from 200 billion to 2 trillion galaxies, and while there’s a great deal of debate on the exact number, there’s no denying that the sample group is huge.
 We will never survey them all; we will surely survey more.
 And now, at last, we know how to do it.